ianhaddock/motorsort/README.md

     docker.io/ianhaddock/motorsort
 ```

-* When the container starts the custom folder will be populated with image and track files.
+* When the container starts the custom folder will be populated with image, flag, and track files.
 * Any updates made in this directory will be used on the next run.
 * To start over: stop the container, erase the local custom folder contents, and start the container again.
 * Generated images on the destination path are not overwritten, remove existing show.png and background.jpg images to generate new versions with your changes.